No products in the cart.

 A $5 million dollar grant was awarded to researchers at Pittsburgh university which helps them in their research in continuing to further develop wheelchair safety and wheelchair standards in the industry.
 Since wheelchairs are breaking down 50 percent of the time it is a growing problem and the goal is to reduce this percentage and one day have it not exist.

-The current standards of wheelchairs in present time are influenced by current product manufactures the researches have said.
-“Awarding this grant will let their be unbiassed participation,” said David Brienza, a professor and associate dean at the University of Pittsburgh.
-Researches hope to use the grant in several ways which include to help fund sources make reimbursement choices, clinicians, and for users and providers to make product decisions.
+The current standards of wheelchairs in present time are influenced by current product manufactures the researchers have said.
+“Awarding this grant will let there be unbiassed participation,” said David Brienza, a professor and associate dean at the University of Pittsburgh.
+Researchers hope to use the grant in several ways which include helping fund sources make reimbursement choices, clinicians, and for users and providers to make product decisions.